 OpenClaw

-OpenClaw is a self-hosted gateway that bridges messaging platforms — WhatsApp, Telegram, Slack, Discord, and more — to an LLM.
+OpenClaw is a self-hosted gateway that bridges messaging platforms (WhatsApp, Telegram, Slack, Discord, and more) to an LLM.
 Configure Routeplane as its model provider and every channel routes across the whole registry.

 Prerequisites

-Section titled “Prerequisites”- Routeplane running — local proxy at
+Section titled “Prerequisites”- Routeplane running, local proxy at

-http://127.0.0.1:4356.
-Routeplane Cloud is on the Phase D roadmap and not yet shipping; for now, self-host with your own provider keys. - OpenClaw installed.
+http://127.0.0.1:4356, with your own provider keys configured. - OpenClaw installed.
 See the OpenClaw docs for setup.

 Point OpenClaw at Routeplane

-Section titled “Point OpenClaw at Routeplane”Routeplane is an OpenAI-compatible endpoint, so it goes straight into your OpenClaw config file as a provider — no plugin required.
+Section titled “Point OpenClaw at Routeplane”Routeplane is an OpenAI-compatible endpoint, so it goes straight into your OpenClaw config file as a provider.
+No plugin required.
 Add a routeplane entry under models.providers and reference it as the default model:

 { agents: { defaults: { model: { primary: "routeplane/openai/gpt-4o" }, }, }, models: { providers: { routeplane: { baseUrl: "http://127.0.0.1:4356/v1", apiKey: "local-placeholder", // any value for the local proxy api: "openai-completions", models: [{ id: "openai/gpt-4o", contextWindow: 128000, maxTokens: 8192 }], }, }, },}Then start the gateway: